heremaps/here-sdk-examples/README.md

 3. To run the app, you need to add your HERE SDK credentials to the `Info.plist` file.

 ### Get Started for Flutter
-1. Unzip the HERE SDK plugin folder.
-Then open `pubspec.yaml` of the example app and adapt the path to the plugin folder.
+1. Unzip the HERE SDK for Flutter plugin to the `plugins` folder that can be found inside the example app project.
+Renname the folder to 'here_sdk': hello_map/plugins/here_sdk
 2. Set your HERE SDK credentials to
   - `hello_map/android/app/src/main/AndroidManifest.xml`
   - `hello_map/ios/Runner/Info.plist`